Asynchronousx/License-Plate-Character-Extractor/README.md

 The script was made to work with Italian plates, but works with almost EVERY kind of EUROPEAN CAR plate, as long they presents two common aspects:<br>
 + If bands are present, they must be <b>BLUE</b>
 + Plate background should be </b>WHITE</b> (i.e: not working with different background, like yellow).
-+ Sometimes, the median filter break in two distinct part a single plate band: this will cause the method GRAYSCALE to perform a little worse than expected since the coordinate fetched doesn't fit perfectly.
-Fix for this is soon coming.
++ ~~Sometimes, the median filter break in two distinct part a single plate band: this will cause the method GRAYSCALE to perform a little worse than expected since the coordinate fetched doesn't fit perfectly.
+Fix for this is soon coming.~~ FIXED